Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 13, 2025

 Whether or not you earn PLA credits, your recovery experience is an asset in substance abuse counseling programs.
 Here’s how to leverage it:

-• During Internships: Your lived experience helps you connect with clients authentically
+- During Internships, your lived experience helps you connect with clients authentically and build rapport quickly

-• In Job Interviews: Your recovery story, shared appropriately, demonstrates deep understanding of the field
+- In job interviews, your recovery story, shared appropriately, demonstrates a deep understanding of the field and genuine passion.

 Next Steps: Starting Your Journey from Recovery to Counselor